 We have entered into a period of rationalist purgation.
 Rationalism and reason are antonyms, the first fixed and incurious, the second open and inductive.
 Rationalism is forever settled on one model of reality; reason tends toward an appraising interest in things as they come.

-The connective tissue between learning, literature and democracy occupy much of the book but there is a wonderful essay “Imagination and Community” that focuses on communion and connection and the positive benefits of isolation (‘lonesomeness’) as it exists in the West, mythical and realized.
+The connective tissue between learning, literature and democracy occupy much of When I Was a Child I Read Books but there is a wonderful essay “Imagination and Community” that focuses on communion and connection and the positive benefits of isolation (‘lonesomeness’) as it exists in the West, mythical and realized.

 Robinson argues Western culture balances connectedness and a separateness (of the self-choosing, self-enforcing type) profoundly well and are often rooted in each other.